ocadotechnology/aimmo/README.md

 2. Take a look at our [usage guidelines](docs/usage.md) to see how to get started.

 ## Documentation
 Take a look at our [documentation table of contents](docs/README.md).
-This is available offline along with the project.

 ## How to contribute!
 __Want to help?__ You can read the [contributing guidelines][contrib-guidelines].
 You can also contact us directly using this [contact form][c4l-contact-form] and we'll get in touch as soon as possible!
 Thanks a lot.